LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

 - Each process fetches entry from FIFO
     - if input enables transition it takes place
     - otherwise discard input
-- All orders of events are legal: different correct behaviour in simulators (not deterministic)
+- All orders of events are legal: different correct behavior in simulators (not deterministic)

 ## Dataflow Languages